Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 `actions` such that additions and removals can occur in any order), we're instead going to *impose* that behaviour after-the-fact.
-Note that this isn't quite the same as interleaving, since elements may get rearranged as well, but that doesn't matter in this ezmple.
+Note that this isn't quite the same as interleaving, since elements may get rearranged as well, but that doesn't matter in this example.

 To remain deterministic (and hence reproducible), we seed our "permuter" with arbitrary choices, like we did for the "interleaver":